 An address is something to which and from which you can send and receive cryptocurrencies.
 It consists of a long series of numbers and letters.
 You can tell others about your address by just sharing the series or display a QR-code.

-As an example, this is Pirate Bay’s Monero-address:
+As an example, this is our donation addresses:

 An algorithm is a problem-solving method.
 The problems solved by algorithms (or “algos”) are normally related to data processing or calculation.
 You can also use algos ti manipulate data in different ways.
 Examples of such manipulations could be insertion of new data items, searches for specific data items or sortings of specific data items.